a-newman/simple-heroku-server/README.md

 ## Instructions

 1. First, try out the server "locally": that means, from your own computer, to check that everything is working.
   a.
 Run the server with the following command: `python3 server/server.py`.
+You should get an error telling you that some files are not downloaded!
+Make a virtual environment inside this folder and download the files you need using pip.
+Learn how to make a virtual environment here: https://packaging.python.org/guides/installing-using-pip-and-virtualenv/
   b.
 You should see output like: `Starting httpd on port 8000...`
   c.
 Go to the following url: `localhost:8000`
   d.
 Play around with the web page!
 Try submitting your name to the "database".
 Right now, the "database" is just a folder that stores files.
 If everything is working, after you submit your name, you should see a new file in the folder `server/data`.
 Open it and make sure that your name was stored!